Menu

 President George W. Bush, left, and first lady Laura Bush listen to the Tabernacle Choir at the Utah Capitol in Salt Lake City on Friday, Feb.
 8, 2002, the opening day of the 2002 Winter Olympics.
 Provided by Ronald Fox

-20170120 The Mormon Tabernacle Choir performs a sound check outside the U.S. Capitol prior to the Jan.
-20 inauguration of President Donald J. Trump.
-Intellectual Reserve, Inc. The Church of Jesus Christ of Latter-day Saints
+The Tabernacle Choir at Temple Square — then known as the Mormon Tabernacle Choir — performs a sound check outside the U.S. Capitol prior to the Jan.
+20, 2017, inauguration of President Donald J. Trump.
+The Church of Jesus Christ of Latter-day Saints

-20170120 Members of the Mormon Tabernacle Choir sit in the rain waiting for the swearing in of Donald Trump as the 45th president of the United States to begin during the 58th Presidential Inauguration at the U.S. Capitol in Washington.
+Members of the Tabernacle Choir at Temple Square sit in the rain waiting for the swearing in of Donald Trump as the 45th president of the United States to begin during the 58th Presidential Inauguration at the U.S. Capitol in Washington.
 Friday, Jan.
 20, 2017.
-Associated Press
+Carolyn Kaster, Associated Press

-20170120 Jason Goodman of the Presidential Inauguration Committee said the Mormon Tabernacle Choir is part of America's history.
-Intellectual Reserve, Inc. The Church of Jesus Christ of Latter-day Saints
+The Tabernacle Choir at Temple Square prepares to sing "America the Beautiful" at the inauguration of President Donald Trump at the U.S. Capitol in Washington, D.C. on Jan.
+20, 2017.
+Jason Goodman of the Presidential Inauguration Committee said the Mormon Tabernacle Choir is part of America's history.
+The Church of Jesus Christ of Latter-day Saints

 “The Battle Hymn of the Republic” was one of the songs the Tabernacle Choir at Temple Square sang when President John F. Kennedy visited Salt Lake City on Sept.
 26, 1963, and spoke in the Salt Lake Tabernacle.